Potatovender/AlmostAICreatureSimulator/README.md

 Each of these stats has a con as well:
 - Eating from the ground (personally referred to as "Groundeat") will poison your creature in "poisoned zones"
 - Size increases the rate at which you lose energy
-- The blue stat's main effect is that it increases the reproduction limit
+- The blue stat's main effect is that it increases the reproduction limit, making it take longer before reproducing

 The ground is a source of food in this game.
 It naturally replenishes over time.
 When a creature eats from the ground, it gets closer to reproduction, and the ground loses some of its energy.